rossprogram/rossprogram.github.io/counselors/index.md

 ## Working as a Ross Counselor

 The Ross Program will hire several counselors to work at the online program planned for 2022.
-Each counselor is expected to be available during the entire six weeks of the Program:
+Each counselor is expected to be available during the entire six weeks of the Program: <br>

-&nbsp; &nbsp; June through August 2022.
+&nbsp; &nbsp; mid-June &nbsp;through&nbsp; July 2022.

-Application materials for the 2022 session will be posted **in January.**
+Application materials for the 2022 session were posted **in January.**
 Look for updates at [Apply](to-apply/). <br>

 ## Application Requirements